miklevin/MikeLev.in/_posts/2023-05-06-reverse-chronological-writing-is-the-natural-order.md

 rapid-fire assuming you're writing frequently enough to call it a journal.

-Thus, electronic media has allowed us to follow a more natural and analogous to life blogging format that the physical media of scrolls and books *easily* allowed.
-Yes, yes, scrolls are not made from a single sheet of paper so you can always bind new pages to the top, and I'm sure this was done.
-But it's not easy.
+Thus, electronic media has allowed us to follow a more natural and analogous to life blogging format that the physical media of scrolls and books did not *easily* allow.
+Yes, yes, it's possible with physical media to do reverse chronology.
+It's just not easy, Scrolls for example are not made from a single sheet of paper so you can always bind new pages to the top, and I'm sure this was done, but it's not easy.
 Just ask a Sofer, one of the modern scribes who fixes Torahs.
 But to have such a skilled technical craft required as route part of day-in-day-out work would be a huge burden and not a big encouragement to write.
 The bound nature of books (called binding) poses a similar challenge to adding pages in the beginning.

 When I sat down to make an 1-text-file blog, I had to make a decision as to which way to go.
 I used the natural order of writing, and started at the top of